microsoft/FastTrack/README.md

 If you have ideas for projects that would help Microsoft FastTrack improve our delivery, experience, or process please [submit an issue](https://github.com/Microsoft/FastTrack/issues).
 We can't promise every idea will be implemented, but we value your feedback.
 Please be sure to include sufficient information that we can understand your idea and respond.

+Do you have a script or tool you use that would be of value to the community?
+Please let us know so we can discuss potentially adding it to the catalog!

 ## Contributing

 Please do not submit PRs to this repo - instead please contribute to the individual repos for each tool or application.
+Your contributions are very welcome!
+If you would like to make a substantial change to a project, please let us know first so we can discuss.
+This is to ensure we can merge your work.

 ## Code of Conduct